baumrasen/flickr-uploader/README.md

 * Q: Is all sensitive information (albums and filenames) masked with the **-u** option?
   - Please note the **-u** masking option does not filter every sensitive information.
 In particular when DEBUG error level is set.

+# Git-Help:
+don't track changes in uploadr.ini and token/oauth-tokens.sqlite with this:
+There are often times when you want to modify a file but not commit the changes, for example changing the database configuration to run on your local machine.

+Adding the file to .gitignore doesn’t work, because the file is already tracked.
+Luckily, Git will allow you to manually “ignore” changes to a file or directory:

+git update-index --assume-unchanged <file>
+And if you want to start tracking changes again, you can undo the previous command using:

+git update-index --no-assume-unchanged <file>
+Easy!